theirc/airbel/src/_projects/virtual-baby.md

       the model to change assumptions as they like)
 ---

-This portable game is inspired by the popular 1990s game Tamagotchi.
+This portable game is inspired by the popular 1990s game called Tamagotchi.
 It asks children to reach the goal of raising a virtual happy baby by adopting nutrition and reproductive health actions - without depleting their own energy points.
 The game intends to normalize behaviors like food diversification, birth spacing, and even social-emotional learning.

 Virtual Baby is suitable even for young players, and is targeted to children between the ages of 7 and 15.
 Many are already caregivers of younger children, and others may soon become parents.
 It would create a new entry point for family planning and nutrition information to enter and benefit entire households.